-Set-top boxes, otherwise known as cable, satellite or DVR boxes, are devices whose principle functions are to receive television signals and deliver them to another consumer device.
-Most set-top boxes are owned and placed into service by pay-TV service providers such as cable, satellite or telephone companies as part of their agreement with consumers.
+Set-top boxes, otherwise known as cable, satellite or DVR boxes, are devices that receive video and other signals, process and store them, and deliver them to televisions for watching.
+Set-top boxes have become more sophisticated and energy consumptive over time and have evolved into different types including digital video recorder (DVR), non-DVR (a conventional box), thin client, or digital TV adapter (DTA).
+Unlike most other electronic devices designed for use in homes, most set-top boxes are bought and owned by pay-TV service providers such as cable, satellite, or telephone companies as part of their service agreement with consumers.

 The Potential Standard: